Class RedisConnection

 • incrbyfloat

-public double incrbyfloat(String key,
+public double incrbyfloat(String key, double increment)

 Description copied from interface: RedisConnectionCommands